mikeizbicki/ucr-cs100/textbook/tools/bash/regex/README.md

 <a name="posix"/>
 ##POSIX Specific Syntax

-There are a few key differences POSIX standard says that the **longest** match is returned.
-Normal regex usually stops with the **first** match found.
-However, it will still match the **leftmost** result.
+There are a few key differences in the POSIX standard compared to general regex.
+When matching (and when applicable), POSIX returns the **longest** match.
+Normal regex usually stops at the **first** match.
+However, if there is only one possible match, POSIX will still match the **leftmost** result.
+At the end of the matching, if there are still multiple possible matches, it will return the first found.

 <table>
   <tr>